hatttruong/crawler-webpage/README.md

         )
         ```

-    - when a page is rendered by calling javascript function (after ajax call done, for example), I use selenium [web-scraping-javascript-page-with-python](https://stackoverflow.com/questions/8049520/web-scraping-javascript-page-with-python)
+    - when a page is rendered by calling javascript function (after ajax call done, for example), I find some solutions here [web-scraping-javascript-page-with-python](https://stackoverflow.com/questions/8049520/web-scraping-javascript-page-with-python)
         + use requests-HTML(This solution is for Python's version 3.6 only (at the moment) (ERROR)

         ```